Value Based Selling: Everything You Need to Know to Win With This Strategy

 I'll be completely honest with you, the value selling framework is more labor-intensive than other sales methodologies.
 But the benefits are clear: once you adopt this sales process, you and/or your sales team will build trust with prospects faster.
 Doing so will help you close bigger, better deals in less time and boost your company's customer retention metrics.

-7 Key Pieces of the Value Based Sales Process
+The 7 Steps of the Value Based Sales Process

 Modern sales is all about trust.
 Value based selling teaches salespeople to prioritize their prospect's needs over their own, which naturally makes them more trustworthy.